 3. Plastic Cards

 Nepalese banks also issue plastic cards that can be used in international ATM and POS machines.
-Currently, VISA, SCT and Master Card plastic cards are issued by Nepalese banks, which also acquire cards issued by international banks.
+Currently, VISA, SCT, and Master Card plastic cards are issued by Nepalese banks, which also acquire cards issued by international banks.
 Nepalese banks, which issued magnetic stripe-based cards initially, have now started issuing EMV cards.

 4. Automated Teller Machine and Point of Sale Machine

-ATM is a device used to withdraw cash; it can also be used to make payments of bill.
+ATM is a device used to withdraw cash; it can also be used to make payments of bills.
 In Nepal, Himalayan Bank Limited first introduced it in 1995.
 The number of ATMs installed is growing day by day, with the number of ATMs reaching 2,791 as in mid-September 2018.
 After the establishment of SCT 2001, an integrated shared network of ATMs was established.
-This network is allowing inter-operability of ATM Cards in ATMs and POS of different financial institutions by accepting multiple device type and acquiring standards1.
-Besides, there is a network of VISA that allows usage of card of one bank in ATM of another bank.
+This network is allowing inter-operability of ATM Cards in ATMs and POS of different financial institutions by accepting multiple device types and acquiring standards1.
+Besides, there is a network of VISA that allows usage of the card of one bank in ATM of another bank.

 This is a relatively new electronic banking product that helps to include the people who are staying in remote areas and do not have access to bank branches.
-Customers can access their bank account, transfer fund to other accounts, withdraw money from their account and make payments for purchasing goods and services at Point of Transaction (POT) machine maintained by a bank or its branchless banking agent.
+Customers can access their bank account, transfer fund to other accounts, withdraw money from their account and make payments for purchasing goods and services at the Point of Transaction (POT) machine maintained by a bank or its branchless banking agent.